hmble/dev/content/blog/how-to-use-rename-unix-utility-command.en.md

 $ sudo pacman -s perl-rename
 {{</clicommand>}}

-Considering k aapne successfully rename command install kar li ab hum dekhte k hai k batch rename kaise kar sakte.
+Now that we have rename package lets see how we can batch rename files.

 ## Remove whitespace from a filename